-If you’re planning to move, downsize, or relocate closer to family, a reverse mortgage can help you buy your next home without taking on monthly mortgage payments.
+If you’re thinking about moving, downsizing, or getting closer to family, a reverse mortgage can help you buy your next home without taking on a monthly mortgage payment.

 The HECM for Purchase (H4P) is an FHA-insured reverse mortgage that helps you buy a new home while financing part of the purchase with your home’s equity.
 You’ll use your own funds for a down payment, and the reverse mortgage covers the rest, letting you own your new home without required monthly mortgage payments as long as you live there.